raspberrypisig/minimal-mistakes/_posts/2018-01-30-sonoff-tasmota.md

 When the writing of the Flash has completed the Serial Monitor should show that a connection has been established to your wifi router.
 If it doesn’t do this after several seconds disconnect the FTDI from the PC, re-connect and re-open the Serial Monitor.

 When you can see activity in the Serial Monitor go to Configration → Module and select the correct unit.
-In my case it was a Sonoff POW replacing the defaulkt Sonoff Basic.
+In my case it was a Sonoff POW replacing the default Sonoff Basic.
 Save and return to the Main Menu.

 * Select Configration → Other and select the MQTT Enable tick box.
 Save the config change and return to the main Menu.